JasonKoopmans/StringMix/README.md

 1. Summarize a list of tokens into **pattern**s that are concatinations of the tags that are applied to a token
 1. Allow for expressing match criteria that patterns should be tested against
-1. For patterns that have matched, perform actions to extract or map tokens into **mixes**
-1. For a collection of **mixes**, allow for transformation into another concrete .net class using a **translator**
+1. For patterns that have matched, allow for transformation into another concrete .net class using a **tranformer**
 1. Provide a simple means to substitute key portions of the pipeline.
 In cases where a more specialized tokenizer is desired, that component can be created outside the library and injected in.